lucalista/shinestacker/docs/gui.md

 * Retouch (layer-based refinement)"

 The batch processing supports image alignment, color and luminosity balance, vignetting removal, noisy picel masking.
-See (the main documentation)[main.md] for more details about details and installation.
+See [the main documentation](main.md) for more details about details and installation.

 ## Starting